 - model: Choice between different CSA models.
-Currently implemented are two parametrizations of the circuit from [74], simple and csa, and the custom model for a custom impulse response. - integration\time: The length of time the amplifier output is registered.
+Currently implemented are two parametrizations of the circuit from [74], simple and csa, the custom model for a custom impulse response, and the graph model, which takes a .csv file as input and reads out the graph of the transfer function. - integration\time: The length of time the amplifier output is registered.
 Defaults to 500 ns. - sigma\noise: Standard deviation of the Gaussian-distributed noise added to the output signal.
 Defaults to 0.1 mV. - threshold: Threshold for TOT/TOA logic, for considering the output signal as a hit.
 Defaults to 10mV. - ignore\polarity: Select whether polarity of the threshold is ignored, i.e. the absolute values are compared, or if polarity is taken into account.
-Defaults to false.

-- clock\bin\toa: Duration of a clock cycle for the time-of-arrival (ToA) clock.
+Defaults to false. - clock\bin\toa: Duration of a clock cycle for the time-of-arrival (ToA) clock.
 If set, the output timestamp is delivered in units of ToA clock cycles, otherwise in nanoseconds. - clock\bin\tot: Duration of a clock cycle for the time-over-threshold (ToT) clock.
-If set, the output charge is delivered as time over threshold in units of ToT clock cycles, otherwise the pulse integral is stored instead.
+If set, the output charge is delivered as time over threshold in units of ToT clock cycles, otherwise the pulse integral is stored instead. - sync\event\time: Aligns the clock cycle to start counting with the global event time as opposed to starting at the beginning of the detected pulse time.
+Defaults to false. - tdc\offset: Adds an offset to the global time for this digitizer.
+Defaults to Ons.